ufobat/perl6-Temp-Path/README.md

 object the path points to.

 Note that deletion will happen only if the path was created by this module.
-For Example doing `make-temp-dir.sibling: 'foo'` will still give you an `IO::Path` with `Temp::Path::AutoDel` mixed in due to how `IO::Path` methods create new objects.
+For example doing `make-temp-dir.sibling: 'foo'` will still give you an `IO::Path` with `Temp::Path::AutoDel` mixed in due to how `IO::Path` methods create new objects.
 But new objects created by `.sibling`, `.add`, `.child`, `.parent`, etc won't be deleted, when the object gets garbage collected, because